CodeforSouth/floodtracker-watcher/README.md

 # floodtracker-watcher

+Flood Tracker is a Code for Miami project seeking to address the problem of flooding in South Florida.
+Many areas of Miami flood because of "King Tide" and climate change.
+This is a work in progress app seeking to address helping people interested in tracking flooding do that.

-This is a quick little app to store results from the Code for Miami IoT Flood Tracker.
-This project uses the Particle microcontroller & cell system to get data from deployed sensors, and puts it in a database.
-Don't think of it as a destination, but as part of the journey.
+This projects uses the Particle microcontroller & cell system to get data from deployed sensors and puts it in a database.
+Think of it as a work in progress.

-I've found it really helpful while debugging sensor behavior.
+Bryce, the lead developer has found it really helpful while debugging sensor behavior.

 It shows events: https://floodtracker-watcher.herokuapp.com/events

 It shows other status updates: https://floodtracker-watcher.herokuapp.com/sparks

-It "has" "UI" I guess!
+It "has" "User Interface" but if you are a designer we could use help in making it better.

+Learn how we built this here: https://medium.com/code-for-miami/building-iot-flood-trackers-for-miami-with-miami-7186a8c7200e

 ## developing